The ongoing Northumbria University cyberattack is a cause for concern and has already led to a significant amount of distribution for students.

 All fields marked with an * are required.

-First published by Matthew on September 11, 2020
+First published by Author on September 11, 2020

 Posted in the following categories: Claims Cybersecurity Data GDPR Group Action Hacking News ICO Latest Ransomware Scammers Security University Data Breaches and tagged with compensation | cyber attack | cyber crime | cybersecurity | data breach | data controllers | gdpr | Group Action | personal data | ransomware | university data breach